First constraints on non-minimally coupled Natural and Coleman-Weinberg inflation and massive neutrino self-interactions with Planck+BICEP/Keck: Introduction

+As for neutrinos which are the most abundant massive particles in the universe, if they have self-interactions, it might have significant outcomes from the BSM perspectives as well~\cite{Berryman:2022hds, Choudhury:2021dsc}.
+Because of their mass squared differences, they oscillate during their travel through space.
+The nature and dynamics of these neutrino oscillations, neutrino propagation in high energy astrophysical phenomena, and large-scale structure of the universe could all be impacted by self-interacting neutrinos themselves~\cite{Berryman:2022hds}.
+Furthermore, the role of neutrinos is also pivotal in the Grand Unified Theories (GUT)~\cite{Murayama:2002jq,Meloni:2017cig,Chen:2005qm}.
+Because neutrinos generally take part in these theories~\cite{Panotopoulos:2021ttt}, their features could ensure experimental consequences that might be consistent or ruled out by particular theoretical models in GUT.
+In addition, self-interacting neutrinos are significant in BSM physics because they have the potential to provide important explanations for some still unknowns in neutrino physics, such as neutrino mass generation~\cite{Arguelles:2019xgp}.

+As a result, it can be concluded that the study of the Natural and CW inflation considering two different formulations of gravity: namely, metric and Palatini (especially in the non-minimal coupling to gravity scenario where the two formulations differ) are highly motivated in cosmological models with self-interacting neutrinos which substantially affect the bounds on the inflationary parameter $n_s$ (i.e., the scalar spectral index) from cosmological data.

-In this work, we, for the first time, compare predictions of non-minimally coupled Natural and Coleman-Weinberg inflation potentials with constraints from the latest cosmological data in the presence of non-standard neutrino self-interactions.
+In this work, we, for the first time, study the predictions of non-minimally coupled Natural and Coleman-Weinberg inflation potentials in metric and Palatini formulations and the predictions of non-standard neutrino self-interactions in an extended $\Lambda$CDM model in the $n_s - r$ plane, together.
 In this work, we consider only moderate strength interactions among $\tau$-neutrinos, $\nu_{\tau}$.
 This moderately interacting mode is denoted by MI$\nu$.
 The reason to consider only the interaction among $\nu_{\tau}$, and that too only the moderate strength interaction, is that there are strong constraints from particle physics on other possible kinds of such neutrino self-interactions with a heavy mediator, like flavor-universal neutrino self-interactions, or interaction among electron neutrinos or muon neutrinos, and even on strong interactions among $\tau$-neutrinos \cite{Blinov:2019gcj,Brdar:2020nbj,Lyu:2020lps,Berbig:2020wve}, and such interactions are essentially ruled out by particle physics experiments.
+However, moderate strength interactions among tau neutrinos are not ruled out by particle physics experiments and they provide similar goodness-of-fit (and Bayesian evidence) to the data as the $\Lambda$CDM model with non-interacting massive neutrinos \cite{choudhury2022massive}.
+Thus, there is no particular reason to favour the vanilla $\Lambda$CDM model over an extended cosmology incorporating moderately interacting tau neutrinos.